joint-online-judge/JOJ3/README.md

 ### JOJ3

 JOJ3 itself.

+#### CLI arguments

-Currently support CLI argument `-meta-conf` to specify the meta configuration file path.
+1. `-meta-conf` to specify the meta configuration file path.
 JOJ3 will try to match the commit message by the `regex`, once matched, the configuration file in the `filename` will be load and run the whole process.
+2. `-msg` to specify message to trigger the running.
+If empty, JOJ3 will use git commit message on HEAD.

 ### Sample